 Group and individual continuing care services are provided.

-Residential treatment and referral services for pregnant women also are available through Crouse Health’s Chemical Dependency Treatment Services at Commonwealth Place
+Residential treatment and referral services for pregnant women also are available through Crouse Health’s Addiction Treatment Services at Commonwealth Place

 Most private insurance Medicare and Medicaid are accepted.
 A sliding fee scale is available for those without insurance.